Introduction to Azure Blob storage

 - Storing data for analysis by an on-premises or Azure-hosted service.

 Users or client applications can access Blob storage objects via HTTP or HTTPS—from anywhere in the world.
 Objects in Blob storage are accessible via the Azure Storage REST API, Azure PowerShell, Azure CLI, or an Azure Storage client library.
-The storage client libraries are available for multiple languages, including .NET, Java, Node.js, Python, PHP, and Ruby.
+The storage client libraries are available for various languages, including .NET, Java, Node.js, Python, PHP, and Ruby.